delta-io/delta-rs/CONTRIBUTING.md

 4. Run the relevant Python code function in your terminal, execution should drop into the Python debugger showing `PDB` prompt
 5. Run the following in that prompt to get the Python process ID: `import os; os.getpid()`
 6. Run the `LLDB Attach to Python` from the `Run and Debug` panel of VSCode.
 This will prompt you for a Process ID to attach to, enter the Python process ID obtained earlier (this will also be in the dropdown but that dropdown will have many process IDs)
-7. LLDB make take couple of seconds to attach to the process
+7. LLDB may take a couple of seconds to attach to the process
 8. When the debugger is attached to the process (you will notice the debugger panels get filled with extra info), enter `c`+Enter in the `PDB` prompt in your terminal - the execution should continue until the breakpoint in Rust code is hit.
 From this point it's a standard debugging process.